RhythmLunatic/Delta-NEX-Rebirth/README.md

 Q: Why is the difficulty select broken when I put in a file made in StepF2?

 A: Because StepF2 ignores difficulties and only uses meters, normal StepMania doesn't.
-Either make all your difficulties "Edit" or pray for a fix.
+You need to go into the .ssc and actually move around the charts so they're in the order of increasing difficulty.

 Q: Why do some StepF2 created songs end instantly?